Paging an IT Leader

 Sure you could measure things like ‘utilization’ or ‘billable time’.
 But those are merely metrics that represent progress toward some thing.
 The thing has got to be a concise and discrete objective with milestone goals identified.
 I don’t mean a change request number or GL code that you use in time keeping each week (or each day in some micromanaged organizations).
 I mean a clear statement of purpose and a defined path to achievements that serve that purpose.

 At some point everyone gets to a place where they ask themselves “what value am I providing to the organization?
 How is spending my time on this valuable?”
 If there isn’t a way to tie your daily activities to some set of goals and objectives that in turn are tied directly to some greater purpose, you are in trouble.
 The first thing that happens is morale tanks.
 Secondly, people will start asking (especially at budgeting time) what it is your team actually does.
 Your folks will spin their wheels doing work that serves no purpose and is of no value to anyone.
 Lastly they’ll either leave, get themselves fired or get you fired.
-Millions will have gone down the drain in the process.
+Millions of dollars will have gone down the drain in the process.

 Nah, this never happens